Resources

 Usage Trends

-Whenever considering deleting data from Salesforce, first consult with your organization’s legal team.
+Whenever considering deleting data from Salesforce, first consult with your organization's legal team.
 There could be data integrity implications, such as Parent-Child Relationships and Field Removal.
+Data regulations like GDPR and CPRA enforce the principle of data minimization — but they also require that certain data be retained for defined periods.
+A well-designed Salesforce data archiving strategy helps you satisfy both requirements simultaneously.

 Use the Best Tool